 Madrid.
 Return to the Prado, this time primarily to see the Italian and Netherlandish schools.
 Continue to the Centro de Arte Reina Sofía, one of the greatest modern art museums and home to Picasso’s Guernica plus works by Miró, Dalí and Tàpies.
 Dinner is accompanied by a flamenco show.

 Illescas.
-El Greco spent two years in the undistinguished town of Illescas and the Hospital de la Caridad contains five of his works.
-Fly to Heathrow (British Airways) arriving at c.
-6.00pm.
+El Greco spent two years in the undistinguished town of Illescas, and the Hospital de la Caridad contains five of his works.
+Fly to Heathrow (Iberia Airlines) arriving at c.
+6.15pm.

 Gijs van Hensbergen

 Art historian and author specialising in Spain and the USA.
 His books include The Sagrada Familia (2017), Gaudí, In the Kitchens of Castile and Guernica and he has published in the Burlington Magazine and Wall Street Journal.
 He read languages at Utrecht University and Art History at the Courtauld, and undertook postgraduate studies in American art of the 1960s.
 He has worked in England, the USA and Spain as exhibitions organiser, TV researcher and critic and is a Fellow of the Cañada Blanch Centre for Contemporary Spanish Studies at the LSE.
 Twitter: @GvanHensbergen | Website: gijsvanhensbergen.com